 The North and Central American Zebra Conchylodes is a moth that looks more at home in the grassland and savannas of Africa.

 Crisp black stripes on a white wing with a subtle violet sheen cover the Zebra Conchylodes.
 The pattern resembles its namesake.
 The abdomen of the moth is black and white with a splash of bright orange near the tip.
 They are found in varying regions and climates in North America.
 Their range extends as far north as Pennsylvania where their active months are shorter due to the colder weather.
-Populations in Arizona shows adaptability to more arid places, but the larger expanse covers more humid and tropical states in the U.S., Mexico and south into Central America.
+Populations in Arizona shows adaptability to more arid places, but a greatest numbers live in more humid and tropical states typical of the southeastern U.S., Mexico, and south into Central America.

 Scientific Name: Conchylodes ovulalis

 Butterfly or Moth

 Size (Adult; Length): 23mm to 30mm (0.90in to 1.17in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.